YILING0013/ChangeFolderIcon/README-EN-US.md

 This project is open-source under the [GNU License](LICENSE).

 ---
+### Acknowledgments

+Special thanks to the contributors of [Folder-Ico](https://github.com/icon11-community/Folder-Ico) for providing some of the icon resources used in this project.

+---

 ⭐ If you find this project useful, please give it a **Star**! 🚀